DevanshiDesai/AroundTheWorld/README.md

 # Setup
 - download and install python
-- install pip using the command: python get-pip.py -install streamlit using the command: pip install streamlit
+- install pip using the command: python get-pip.py
+- install streamlit using the command: pip install streamlit
+- install package to connect to the database using the command: pip install pyodbc